thunderbird/webext-docs/changes/esr91.rst

 addressBooks API & contacts API
 ===============================

-The :ref:`addressBooks_api` and :ref:`contacts_api` will now return read-only address books.
+The :doc:`/addressBooks` and :doc:`/contacts` will now return read-only address books.
 Add-ons that may update contacts and address books should check the ``readOnly`` flag of :ref:`addressBooks.AddressBookNode`.

 accounts API
 ============